jd12/web-creators-day5/README.md

 These are the site's html files (name the home page "index.html").

-The site textual content for each page is located in the file: [SiteContent.rtf](SiteContent.rtf)
+The site textual content for each page is located in the file: [SiteContent.txt](SiteContent.txt)

 Requirements: